-Remember, some counties or localities may have their own ban-the-box laws, too.
-If you’re confused by how the law applies to your company, check in with an employment lawyer.
+Remember, counties or localities (for example, New York City) may have their own ban-the-box laws, too.
+If you’re not sure whether or how the law applies to your company, check in with an employment lawyer.

-This article gives you a good idea of the ban-the-box laws in your state, but be sure to also check your state’s laws to determine exactly how to proceed when hiring employees for your business.
+This article gives you a good idea of the ban-the-box laws in your state, but be sure to also check your city’s, county’s, and state’s laws to determine exactly how to proceed when hiring employees for your business.